content-left-bg.png

 • an interactive report builder that allows users to customise a report for their selected geography and topics of interest

-• individual school reports to each school (that has 5 or more responses to the survey).
+Individual school reports are also provided to each school (that has 5 or more responses to the Year 12 Completers survey).

-The survey complements schools' own surveys by providing statewide data that allows schools to match local trends with statewide trends.
+The Year 12 Completers survey complements schools' own surveys by providing statewide data that allows schools to match local trends with statewide trends.
 It also provides schools with the option of relying upon Next Step survey data for destination information at no cost to the school.

 Note on survey findings